-Locals can tell you that this is the city's best Southern cuisine, and when President Obama was visiting Savannah, he and his entourage had lunch here.
-Luckily, he didn't have to join the rest of the folks lined up around the corner to enjoy the orgy of fine Southern fare, served here family-style at big tables.
-It's been family-owned for decades, and the original Miz Wilkes really did run this historic home as a boarding house, serving three meals a day.
+Everyone knows that this is the city's best Southern cuisine: When President Barack Obama was visiting Savannah, he and his entourage had lunch here.
+Luckily he didn't have to join the rest of the folks lined up outside in order to enjoy the fine Southern fare, which is served family-style at big tables.
+It's been in the same family for decades, and the original Miz Wilkes really did run this historic place as a boarding house, serving three meals a day.
 Her granddaughter

 and great-grandson are keeping it a family affair in more ways than one (kids under 12 eat for half-price).
 These days you can expect fried or roasted chicken, beef stew, collard greens, mashed potatoes, macaroni and cheese, sweet-potato soufflé, and corn bread, along with favorites like banana pudding for dessert.
 No alcohol is served, but you can get a lot of sweet tea.